 - Expanded flight schedule to Beijing and Shanghai to five times per week.

-- Formed joint venture, Federal Express-Da Tian Co., Ltd., in Beijing with Da Tian W. Air Service Corporation.
+- Formed joint venture, Federal Express-Da Tian Co., Ltd., in Tianjin with Da Tian W. Air Service Corporation.

 - Expanded pick-up and delivery service to 144 cities in China.